The Ultimate Experience in Mobile Massage Therapy!™

 There are many reasons why I offer this amazing oil to my clients.
 Well, first, let me say that Jojoba is actually a wax ester, although it is referred to as oil.
-I only use 100% pure golden Jojoba (Simmondsia chinensis) that is expeller pressed from pesticide-free Jojoba seeds (or beans).
+I only use 100% pure, unrefined, golden Jojoba extract (Simmondsia chinensis) that is expeller pressed from pesticide-free Jojoba seeds (or beans).
 I believe it is the very best lubricant available to facilitate various massages as it refreshes the skin and soothes sore muscles.

 Jojoba is light, non-greasy, and absorbs very well, which enables a massage therapist to work on a client's skin for more extended periods than other oils with little need for frequent reapplication.
 Jojoba is non-allergenic, so it can be used on any client without fear of an allergic reaction.
 It can also be used on any skin type and it is non-comedogenic, which means it won't clog pores, so it’s perfect for clients who are prone to acne or breakouts.

 Jojoba is rich in vitamins A, E, D, and B-complex, minerals such as zinc, iodine, and selenium, as well as antioxidants and fatty acids.
 Plus, it’s naturally antibacterial, antifungal, antiviral, analgesic (pain-relieving), and anti-inflammatory.
 The molecular structure of Jojoba is similar to sebum, the natural oils on human skin, so it can influence and help regulate the oil production of our skin.
 That is why Jojoba is a natural aid in acne and can actually heal very dry skin or damaged hair.